United States Department of Homeland Security: Freedom of Information Act processing performance

 In the Center for Effective Government analysis of 15 federal agencies which receive the most Freedom of Information Act (FOIA) requests, published in 2015 (using 2012 and 2013 data), the Department of Homeland Security earned a D+ by scoring 69 out of a possible 100 points, i.e. did not earn a satisfactory overall grade.
 It also had not updated its policies since the 2007 FOIA amendments.

+Social media posts and white nationalism

+ICE recruitment tweet by DHS account on August 11, 2025.
+The post was connected to Which Way Western Man?, a book published by American neo-Nazi activist William Gayley Simpson and used by white nationalist groups that praise Adolf Hitler.
+The title of the book is a popular internet meme among the neo-Nazi movement.

+During the second Trump administration, DHS has been criticized for a series of provocative social media posts.
+Their recruitment efforts have used memes and online influencers to promote ICE deportations, and they have used a geotargeted advertising targeting people who attended UFC fights, listened to patriotic podcasts, or had shown an interest in guns and tactical gear.
+Some ads used white nationalist songs and slogans.
+The Southern Poverty Law Center found DHS using "white nationalist and anti-immigrant images and slogans in recruitment materials" for ICE and that some "images and language appear to come directly from antisemitic and neo-Nazi publications and a white Christian nationalist website."

 Fourteen Words slogan and "88" reference

 In 2018, the DHS was accused of referencing the white nationalist Fourteen Words slogan in an official document, by using a similar fourteen-worded title, in relation to unlawful immigration and border control:

 We Must Secure The Border And Build The Wall To Make America Safe Again.

 Although dismissed by the DHS as a coincidence, both the use of "88" in a document and the similarity to the slogan's phrasing ("We must secure the existence of our people and a future for white children"), drew criticism and controversy from several media outlets.